STRIDES-Codes/Combining-existing-sequence-analysis-methods-with-graph-displays-for-visualization/README.md

 + Seq is longer than 29,500 nucleotides long  37,265  (95%)
 + From an earlier analysis of a random subset of sequences, about 25% have an annotated gap (usually dozens+ nucleotides missing)

-After running through filtering script, how many are left?
+After running through filtering script, 28,325 sequences are left.